venkatesh891/CS5610/README.md

 Version 2.0

-The Version 2.0 folder contains the source code which consumes the V2 REST API provided by www.MBTA.com
+The Version 2.0 folder contains the source code "MBTAHelperClass.cs" which consumes the V2 REST API provided by www.MBTA.com